Supa Dupa Fly: Background and recording

 While in high school, Elliott formed a group called Fayze—later to be renamed Sista—with three of her friends.
 The group attracted the attention of record producer DeVante Swing, who was part of the R&B group Jodeci.
 After being signed to the Swing Mob record label, Sista recorded an album in New York, but the album was never released.
 This led to subsequent termination of Sista's recording contract.
 Elliott returned to Portsmouth, Virginia, where she and record producer Timbaland began writing songs and contributed to singer Aaliyah's album One in a Million.
-In 1996, Elliott was signed to Elektra Records and was given her own record label, The Goldmind Inc. Sylvia Rhone, then the chairman and chief executive officer (CEO) of Elektra, encouraged Elliott to embark upon a solo career.
+In 1996, Elliott was signed to East West Records, which at that time was a division of Elektra Entertainment Group, and was given her own record label, The Goldmind Inc. Sylvia Rhone, then the chairman and chief executive officer (CEO) of Elektra, encouraged Elliott to embark upon a solo career.
 Recording sessions of Supa Dupa Fly took place at the Master Sound Studios in Virginia Beach, Virginia; the recording process took place over slightly more than a week.
 The album was produced solely by Timbaland.

 The first single released from the album was "The Rain (Supa Dupa Fly)".
-As part of the promotional drive for her album, Elliott took part of the 1998 Lilith Fair tour; she became the first female rapper to perform at the event.
+As part of the promotional drive for her album, Elliott took part in the 1998 Lilith Fair tour; she became the first female rapper to perform at the event.
 She also joined rapper Jay-Z's Rock the Mic tour.